iain-armitage/TradeX.Estimating/README.md

 # TradeX Estimating

-Starter project for TradeX Estimating using Next.js 14 and TailwindCSS.
+Starter app for TradeX Estimating with mock content and route layout.